The 7 Chords Every Guitar Player Should Know (And Learn First)

 - Practice changing between pairs of chords to start with.
 Take E major and E minor as your first pair.

-- Pick through the chords using alternate picking for reps of 30-60 seconds.
-Increase the time as your fingers get stronger.
+- Pick through the chords using alternate picking for 30-60 seconds reps.
+Increase the time as your fingers get more robust.
 Use a metronome to be working on yet another vital skill.

 Go here to get more chord change tips and tricks.

-1. Learn the new chord shapes so you memorise the name with the shape.
+1. Learn the new chord shapes and memorise the name along with the shape.
 Knowing chord names means you'll learn new songs quicker.

 3. Build up smooth and clean changes between the different chord shapes.
-Practice daily, and with a metronome to work on your timing and rhythm.
+Practice daily and always with a metronome to work on your timing and rhythm.